Tuners on 12 fret C. F. Martin Guitars

 Stauffer Style Gears

-The earliest guitars built by C. F. Martin had a headstock in the style
+The earliest guitars built by C. F. Martin had a headstock in

-by the Fender Company.
+later borrowed by the Fender Company.

 c.
 1820's Guitar attributed to Johann Stauffer